Table of Contents

 B2B fulfilment

-ShipBob simplifies B2B fulfilment with a powerful B2B Fulfilment Suite that boasts API capabilities.
-You can process wholesale orders more efficiently using the EDI automation feature, which automatically pulls data from purchase orders into the ShipBob dashboard.
+ShipBob simplifies B2B fulfilment with a powerful B2B fulfilment suite that has robust API capabilities.
+Additionally, you can process wholesale orders more efficiently using the EDI automation feature, which automatically pulls data from purchase orders into the ShipBob dashboard.
 This allows you to instantly create new orders and packing slips and get your wholesale orders ready for shipment.

 Omnichannel order management